jbilcke-hf/ai-comic-factory/README.md

 ### Option 1: Use an Inference API model

 This is a new option added recently, where you can use one of the models from the Hugging Face Hub.
-By default we suggest to use CodeLlama.
+By default we suggest to use CodeLlama 34b as it will provide better results than the 7b model.

 To activate it, create a `.env.local` configuration file: